 As you can see from the facts listed in this article, most children play video games.
 And those games don’t necessarily make a negative impact on them.
 Depending on the types of video games, good or bad effects can be experienced.

-Before forbidding a child to play games, parents need to realize that games are a kind of gate to the world of wondrous possibilities.
+Before forbidding a child to play games, parents need to realize that games are a kind of gate to a world of wondrous possibilities.
 So, kids won’t give up such an exciting activity without a fight.

 Parents need to find a way to balance their children’s time in games and other activities.
 Using a parental control app, such as mSpy, can be a solution.